DJFancyAl/solseum-nft-generator/README.md

 - "-m" for making man type nfts
 - "-f" for making female type nfts
 - "-s" for making SaturnRing type nfts (may be used in combination with -m or -f)
-- "-b" for making MoonBrain type nfts (may only be used solo or with -m)
+- "-b" for making MoonBrain type nfts (may be used in combination with -m or -f)
 - "-e" for making extra nfts (must be used in combination with -m or -f)

 ### Creating Different Types